This accessibility statement applies to rochdaletownhall.co.uk

 The following types of content do not need to be fixed on the website because they are exempt from the accessibility regulations.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-Any new PDFs or Word documents we publish will meet accessibility standards.
+Any new PDFs or Word documents we publish will meet accessibility standards, or we will aim to provide an accessible alternative. - Live and audio video - we do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-• Maps - we have added essential information in an accessible format like an address.
+- Maps - we have added essential information in an accessible format like an address.

-• Pre-recorded audio and video - we are not required to fix pre-recorded audio and video content published before 23 September 2020.
+- Pre-recorded audio and video - we are not required to fix pre-recorded audio and video content published before 23 September 2020.

-• Third-party content - content on social media sites that is under someone else's control.
+- Third-party content - content on social media sites that is under someone else's control.

 What we're doing to improve accessibility

-Our accessibility roadmap shows how and when we plan to improve accessibility on this website.
+Our accessibility roadmap shows how we plan to improve accessibility on this website.

 Our roadmap includes:

-• Plain English - the language used on the site will where possible, be concise, easy to understand and free from jargon, abbreviations and technical terms.
+- Plain English - the language used on the site will where possible, be concise, easy to understand and free from jargon, abbreviations and technical terms.

 Preparing this accessibility statement

 This statement was prepared on Wednesday, 13 September 2023.
-It was last reviewed on Tuesday, 16 January 2024.
+It was last reviewed on Monday, 23 September 2024.

-A selection of pages on this website was last tested on Tuesday, 16 January 2024.
+A selection of pages on this website was last tested on Tuesday, 10 September 2024.
 We carried out the test using the Sitemorse tool.